bchareyre/yade-mpi/doc/sphinx/user.rst

 	s=bodyStressTensors()
 	stress = s[b.id]**4.*pi/3.*b.shape.radius**3/TW.volume(b.id)

-As any other value, the stress can be exported to a vtk file for display in Paraview using :yref:`VTKExporter`.
+As any other value, the stress can be exported to a vtk file for display in Paraview using :yref:`VTKRecorder`.

 ******************************
 Python specialties and tricks